-Yes, our top priority is the safety and health of your camper and our Health Director reside on-site and will be available for consultation during check-in hours.
-In accordance with New York State Health Codes, all campers must have received a physical examination within the last 12 months, must be in good health and have all immunizations required for school attendance.
+Yes, our top priority is the safety and health of your camper, and our Health Director resides on-site and will be available for consultation during check-in hours.
+According to New York State Health Codes, all campers must have received a physical examination within the last 12 months, be in good health, and have all immunizations required for school attendance.
 Health & Confidential Disclosure Forms are available upon registration via CampDoc.com.
-All campers must have their online health profile completed prior to their arrival to camp.
+All campers must complete their online health profile before arriving at Camp.

-As a program that foremost stresses camper health and positive development, we ask that smart phones and tablets not be brought to Camp.
-Recognizing that complete prohibition might be untenable for some families, if an electronic device is brought to camp, it must be turned in at registration during check in.
-Cell phones can only be used during supervised and central location what will not include restrooms or cabins.
+As a program that foremost stresses camper health and positive development, we ask that smartphones and tablets not be brought to Camp.
+Recognizing that complete prohibition might be untenable for some families, it must be turned in at registration during check-in if an electronic device is brought.
+Cell phones can only be used during supervised and central locations, which will not include restrooms or cabins.

 Is there a packing list?

-Yes, we do have a what to bring and a what not to bring to camp list.
-Some items are optional, but please make sure all campers have a twin fitted sheet, bedding, clothing, toiletries, reusable water bottle and water shoes.
-We do have some items at camp if your camper does forget any items.
+Yes, we have a what to bring and a what not to bring to camp list.
+Some items are optional, but please make sure all campers have a twin fitted sheet, bedding, clothing, toiletries, reusable water bottle, and water shoes.
+We have some items at Camp if your camper forgets any items.

 How many campers are in each cabin or tent?

 Cabin assignments are gender specific and by general age.
 Usually, there are 8 campers per cabin with two staff members. *Due to COVID protocols, only 4 campers per cabin.

 Can a camper be bunked with one of their friends?

 Yes, as long as they are the same age and gender, we will do our best to honor placement requests.
 In fairness to campers who are not attending with friends, we ask that campers request only one mutual cabin mate.